 Bohemian Switzerland, part 5-day 4 – Educational path Jetrichovicke steny

-We spent the last day of our trip climbing from one viewing point to another, hiking not more than 14 kilometers, admiring breathtaking panoramas and taking as much of those memories as we can with ourselves.
+We spent the last day of our trip climbing from one viewing point to another, hiking not more than 14 kilometers, admiring breathtaking panoramas and taking as much of those memories as we could with ourselves.

 We started in Mezni Louka, took bus to Jetrichovice (bus station: Jetřichovice, ObÚ) and follow the red trail, which goes through Mariina’s Rock, Vileminina’ Wall, Purkarticky forest and Rudolf’s Stone next through Ceska Silnice, Saunstejn castle and Small Pravcicka Gate back to Mezni Louka.
 There’s also a shorter version – for those who choose it, the hike will end right after climbing the Rudolf Stone.
 Follow the red path until you reach a crossroad-then follow green path back to Jetrichovice.